RTBHOUSE/big-bang-py/README.md

     - It is simple & programmer-friendly.

-    - Offers great depth and complexity, but only if necessary.
+    - It offers great depth and complexity, but only if necessary.

 - Major features: